L'Homme truqué (The Doctored Man): Radiography

 In the weeks following Fanny's arrival in Belvoux, the young girl and Dr. Bare become so close that Dr. Bare finally confesses his feelings for her and asks for her hand in marriage.
 Fanny refuses on the grounds that the news would break Jean's heart, in whom she guesses to have feelings identical to those of the doctor.
-She replies that she will accept in two months when Jean, who is very ill, is no longer with us.
+She replies that she will accept in two months when Jean, who is very ill, will be dead.
 After Jean agrees to be x-rayed by the doctor, the hospice housing the laboratory is the prey of a fire.
 Dr. Bare then suspects that Prosope was involved in destroying the evidence of Jean's electroscopes.

 The last days of the phenomenon

-Increasingly ill, John suffers a violent attack accompanied by hemoptysis that leaves him bedridden.
-During his enforced rest, John's sixth sense developed so well that he was able to distinguish unsuspected forms of electricity moving through the air, which could be an invisible race, made up exclusively of electricity, surrounding us.
-As his condition worsened, the young man eventually died.
+Increasingly ill, Jean suffers a violent attack accompanied by hemoptysis that leaves him bedridden.
+During his enforced rest, Jean's well-developed sixth sense can distinguish unsuspected forms of electricity moving through the air, which could be an invisible race, made up exclusively of electricity, surrounding us.
+His condition worsens and Jean eventually dies.
 The doctor then tells Fanny about the electromagnetic eyes and his plan to prevent anyone from stealing the eyes of the corpse.
 Having left to instruct the masons to make his grave impossible to break into, the doctor leaves Fanny at Jean's bedside before replacing her at nightfall.
 At night, when he hopes to steal the electroscopic eyes, he discovers that they have disappeared.
 In the morning, going to Fanny to tell her about his disappointment, he discovers that she has also disappeared and deduces that she has manipulated him since their meeting.
 The doctor tries to reassure himself by saying to himself that she had to love him a little to have allowed him to remain alive.